Value Stream Mapping

 After the development of the current state VSM, decisions on how to proceed with process improvements are based on the value derived from achieving the future state.

-Future state VSM describes how the facility should operate in order to reduce or eliminate the identified waste, and create flow based on a Pull System.
+Future State VSM: Future state VSM describes how the facility should operate to reduce or eliminate the identified waste and create flow based on a Pull System.
 Pull System is a method of controlling the flow of resources by replacing only what has been consumed by customers or a downstream process (demand).